gleam-lang/website/deployment/linux-server.md

 then edit the `CMD ["run"]` line to include them.

-If you have other requirements (for example, if you are using NIFs and need a C compiler) you will may need to edit this file further to install the required packages.
+If you have other requirements (for example, if you are using NIFs and need a C compiler) you will need to edit this file further to install the required packages.

 ## Build your container on CI

 We will be using GitHub actions to build and publish the container image to the GitHub container registry using docker each time a git tag is pushed to the repo.

 Create a file at `.github/workflows/build-container.yml` with these contents: